 Complete the FAFSA online.
-Be certain that you are using the fafsa.gov site to assure that you are using the secure federal processing site.
-You will complete the FAFSA after October 1, 2017 for the next academic year (2018-2019).
-Use your 2016 tax information.
-You may use the IRS Data Retrieval Tool to ensure accuracy of tax data submitted.
+Be certain that you are using studentaid.gov to assure that you are using the secure federal processing site.
+You will complete the FAFSA after October 1, 2021, for the next academic year (2022-2023).
+Use your 2020 tax information.
+You may use the IRS Data Retrieval Tool to ensure the accuracy of tax data submitted.
 A record cannot be created by EVMS Financial Aid for incoming students until the FAFSA is received with your social security number.

 The IRS Data Retrieval Tool is the most accurate way of transferring your income data to the FAFSA.
 If you do not or cannot use the IRS Data Retrieval Tool to transfer data and you are selected for verification, you must provide a federal tax transcript for that process.
 A copy of your signed tax return is not sufficient.

 You will also need current asset information, even if you weren't required to provide that for the FAFSA process.
-Enter current checking, savings and cash on hand (liquid assets) on hand as of the date you file your FAFSA.
-You also need to include net investments (restricted assets) such as certificates of deposit, stocks or bonds.
+Enter current checking, savings, and cash on hand (liquid assets) as of the date you file your FAFSA.
+You also need to include net investments (restricted assets) such as certificates of deposit, stocks, or bonds.
 If you are not able to complete this on the FAFSA, you may include this information on your EVMS Financial Aid and Scholarship application.